All eyes in Canada will be on a little town in Newfoundland this September.

 After weeks of campaigning, Conception Bay South has won Kraft Hockeyville 2011 — a nationwide search for Canada's most passionate hockey town after securing 995,368 votes.

-"Once again the communities that participated in this year's Kraft Hockeyville competition showed how passionate Canadians are about grassroots hockey," said Dino Bianco, President, Kraft Canada.
+"Once again the communities that participated in this year's Kraft Hockeyville competition showed how passionate Canadians are about grassroots hockey," said Dino Bianco, president of Kraft Canada.
 "Congratulations to Conception Bay South.
 You came out on top of a record 297 community entries to become Kraft Hockeyville 2011.
 We look forward to showing the rest of Canada your incredible enthusiasm when we visit this September."

 "The local rink brings friends and families together.
-Through hockey, it fosters connections that last a lifetime," NHL Commissioner Gary Bettman said.
-"It serves as a vital center of community pride, and Kraft Hockeyville helps ensure that future generations of players will be able to enjoy those benefits.
+Through hockey, it fosters connections that last a lifetime," NHL commissioner Gary Bettman said.
+"It serves as a vital centre of community pride, and Kraft Hockeyville helps ensure that future generations of players will be able to enjoy those benefits.
 We at the National Hockey League are extremely proud of our connection with Kraft and our support of this outstanding program."

 More than 3,000,000 votes were registered in the final voting period of the competition.